 One of my kids was going to start riding the bus to school many miles from home.
 My wife took her to school last year but wanted to try out the bus system and take advantage of the transportation.
-Since my kid was on the bus my wife wanted her to have a phone in case anything came up.
+Since my kid was on the bus, my wife wanted her to have a phone if anything came up.
 I know, I know, none of us had phones until our 20s.
 Don’t get me started.

-Her birthday was near the start of the school year so the in-laws purchased a phone for her to use.
+Her birthday was near the start of the school year so my in-laws purchased a phone for her.
 I wasn’t going to buy a new one.
-I was going to activate an old one I had in a drawer collecting dust.
+I was going to activate an old one.
+I had one in a drawer collecting dust.
 Anyhow, the in-laws purchased a phone outright and were very surprised at the cost when you don’t add a monthly installment to your phone service bill.